Harvest Launceston – Introduction

 The quality of the suppliers is an important part of the experience here.
 For organic vegetables and fruit you must visit the stalls of Wouter from Seven Springs Farm and Lauren and Mitch from Felds Farm both of which are among our favourite organic producers in the state.

 And it is well worth visiting Daniel and Kim Croker at their Fork it Farm stand where their amazing pork products are available.
+If you want to try their products and can’t make it to the market, then drop into Havilah, a great bar in Charles Street, where they often have the Fork it Farm charcuterie on the menu.

 An ever present feature of this market is the stall of Tasmanian Natural Garlic & Tomatoes, one of the most amazing producers of vegetables in Tasmania.
-They grow over 130 different varieties of tomatoes in addition to their garlic varieties.
+They grow over 130 different varieties of tomatoes in addition to their garlic and pepper varieties.
 The tomatoes are definitely “worth a journey”.

 It is also a good idea to buy a loaf or two of bread while you are there.
 A constant presence is Ian Lowe’s Apiece Sourdough Bakery, one of Tasmania’s finest.
 Their sourdough loaves are truly first class.
+But make sure you arrive early because the stand is very popular and some items sell out very quickly.

 So, these are just some of the suppliers that you will find at the market.
 It is well worth a visit.